jakesower/json-expressions/docs/custom-expressions.md

 ## Expression Design Patterns

 ### Operand-Over-InputData Pattern

+> **Helper available:** For simple unary and binary expressions, consider using `createBimodalExpression` which implements this pattern automatically.
+See [Expression Authoring Helpers](#expression-authoring-helpers) above.

 When designing expressions that **extract or compute values from collections** (arrays, objects), prefer the operand-over-inputData pattern with fallback.
 This pattern makes expressions more composable and eliminates the need for verbose pipelines.